slotix/dbconvert-streams-website/docs/targets/mysql/index.md

 bind-address = <IP address>
 ```

-Where `<IP address>` is the IP address of DBConvert Stream Writer instance.
+Where `<IP address>` is the IP address of DBConvert Streams Writer instance.

 ## Configuration